prateeksingamsetty/Simplii/README.md

 </p>

 ## Use Case:
--All people who love to multi-task their way through life would love Simplii as it helps them keep track of various tasks in the most simple manner.
+-All people who love to multi-task their way through life would love Simplii as it helps them keep track of various tasks in the most simple manner.<br>
--Anyone who is new to technology and would be overwhelmed by amazing and well-developed organising applications like google calender/apple calander, would love Simplii.
+-Anyone who is new to technology and would be overwhelmed by amazing and well-developed organising applications like google calender/apple calander, would love Simplii.<br>

 ## Built with: